firebase/firebase-js-sdk/docs-devsite/auth.passwordvalidationstatus.md

 ## PasswordValidationStatus.meetsMaxPasswordLength

-Whether the password meets the maximum password length.
+Whether the password meets the maximum password length, or undefined if not required.

 <b>Signature:</b>